-- 1. The athlete will not be allowed to return to play in the current game or practice. - 2.
+- I. The athlete will not be allowed to return to play in the current game or practice. - 2.
 The athlete should not be left alone, and regular monitoring for deterioration is essential over the initial few hours following the injury. - 3.
 The athlete should be medically evaluated following the injury. - 4.
 Return to play must follow a medically supervised stepwise process. - Students diagnosed with a concussion will not attend practice nor will they be allowed on the sidelines, bench, or travel with the team until they are cleared to start the return to play progression.

-The cornerstone of proper concussion management is rest until all symptoms resolve and then a graded program of exertion before return to sport.
+The cornerstone of proper concussion management is rest until all symptoms resolve and then a graded program of exertion before returning to sport.
 The program is broken down into six steps in

 - (1) Low impact, non-strenuous, light aerobic activity. - (2) Higher impact, higher exertion, moderate aerobic activity.
-No resistance training. - (3) Sport specific non-contact activity.
-Low resistance weight training. - (4) Sport specific activity, non-contact drills.
-Higher resistance weight training with spotter.
-Revaluate cognitive testing prior to Day 5. - (5) Full contact training drills and intense aerobic activity. - (6) Return to full activities with clearance from medical director.
+No resistance training. - (3) Sport-specific non-contact activity.
+Low resistance weight training. - (4) Sport-specific activity, non-contact drills.
+Higher resistance weight training with spotters.
+Re-evaluate cognitive testing before day 5. - (5) Full contact training drills and intense aerobic activity. - (6) Return to full activities with clearance from the medical director.